bmitch26/satellite-sim/README.md

 ![image](https://github.com/user-attachments/assets/65c65772-1c62-4c92-aa69-53bcdb58d39f)

 ## Project Summary
-This project presents a modular, real-time simulation of CubeSat flight software with autonomous fault handling, telemetry logging, and ground CLI control.
+This project presents a modular, real-time simulation of CubeSat flight software with autonomous fault handling, telemetry logging and uplink/downlink, and ground CLI control.
 This project simulates a simplified real-time flight software stack for a CubeSat.
 It includes a round-robin scheduler, telemetry packetization, orbit and sunlight modeling, and manual override via a ground station CLI.

 ## Key Features
 - Manual and timed tick modes for simulating time-based control